 Now Offering – B’nei Mitzvah”quick help” for students and parents

 Does your family have questions about how to fill out your honors forms?
 Do parents want some help practicing YOUR Torah blessings or advice on writing your parent blessing?
-Does the Bar/Bat Mitzvah need a quick assist getting past their “writer’s block” with their D’var Torah (speech) or a particularly challenging part of their Torah/Haftarah chanting?
+Does the Bar/Bat Mitzvah need a quick assist with a particularly challenging part of their Torah/Haftarah chanting?
 Call or send an email to [email protected] to make an appointment with our director of education, Rebecca McVeigh.

 Hosting an Oneg Shabbat for a bar or bat mitzvah can seem like an overwhelming experience in addition to all the other responsibilities you have.
 It can be very simple if you have the information at your fingertips.

 The synagogue, for a fee of $250.00, will provide the basic Friday night Oneg Shabbat as well as the basic Saturday morning Kiddush items (challah, kosher wine, and grape juice).
 The Oneg Shabbat will include various cookies, cakes, danishes, and an option of having a cake, large cookie cake, or large brownie cake marking the occasion with the name of the bar or bat mitzvah child on it.
 The cake can be ordered according to your choice.

 The synagogue will also provide the challah, kosher wine, grape juice, wine cups, tablecloths, soda, coffee, tea, sugar, milk, doilies, trays, napkins, cups, pitchers, spoons, stirrers, and sweeteners, which are all available in our kitchen.
 If you have any special requests, please notify the office at 201-512-1983.
 Your Oneg will be set up for you.
 All you have to do is walk in and enjoy the service!